Zlynt/Proxmox-non-enterprise-setup-script/README.md

 # Notes
 > By installing you agree with the licence terms.

-> This installer is going to install LEMP and its dependencies.
+> This installer is going to configure Proxmox with a non enterprise licence.
 ### Installation

 ```sh